dploeger/disclaimr/README.md

 Run disclaimr.py with --help for more information.

->Pro Tip: You can even run the milter as a (systemd) daemon, look in the Wiki for a example script.
+>Pro Tip: You can even run the milter as a (systemd) daemon, look in the Wiki for requirments and a example script.

 ## Administration